 The goal of your email marketing for artists strategy is simple.
 Engage your subscribers with content that keeps them involved and excited.
 You want subscribers to anticipate receiving your email newsletters, and to enjoy your content.

 It’s About You, Just Not All About You.

 Use a mix of information about you and your art, including noteworthy news, which could be either personal or professional.
 Write about your current projects, events, sales, and promotions along with other enticing tidbits of useful, entertaining items of interest.
 Of course, your email marketing for artists content needs to about you.
 Nevertheless, the more you incorporate content not specific to you that both interests and intrigues your subscribers, the more your readers will be eager receive and read your messages.

-Here are 10 suggestions for producing innovative and relevant content:
+Here are ten suggestions for producing innovative and relevant content:

 Video content is powerful.
-If you are already creating short videos to help you standout with your audience, put them in your newsletter.
+If you already create short videos to help stand out with your audience, embed them in your newsletter.
 A great way is to insert a tightly cropped screenshot image from the video.
 Then link the image to the streaming service, such as YouTube, where it is uploaded.
-This avoids the problem of subscribers’ email programs filtering embedded videos.
+Doing this avoids the problem of subscribers’ email programs filtering embedded videos.

 Special Deals.
 Provide exclusive invitations or offers only available to newsletter subscribers.
 Make it pay for them.